RobbieRobsson/Getting-and-Cleaning-Data/README.md

 It also includes the file CodeBook.md that describes the data and the variables.

 ## Please note
 Please note that the run_analysis.R script doesn't stick to the order of the requirements.
 The merging step is done pretty late in the analysis only because I wanted to include a variable that contains the origin (training/test data set) for each observation.
-I realize that I could have spared myself a lot of coding by first merging the two data sets but I just didn't want to rewrite all the work I had done.
+I realize that I could have spared myself a lot of coding by first merging the two data sets but I just didn't want to rewrite all the work I had done when I finally realized this.